 Best Christmas Markets

-Pennsylvania’s Bethlehem Christmas Market brings small-town charm to life.
-Known as “Christmas City,” Bethlehem’s Moravian roots shine through its luminaria-lined streets and handcrafted treasures.
+Pennsylvania’s Bethlehem Christmas Market brings small-town charm to life and has been recognized as one of the top holiday markets in the world by Travel + Leisure and USA TODAY’s 10Best.
+It’s earned the official nickname “Christmas City USA” for good reason.
+Bethlehem’s Moravian roots shine through its luminaria-lined streets and handcrafted treasures.

 The live music and local treats, like hearty Moravian sugar cakes, make this a quintessential holiday destination.
 Don’t leave without visiting the Bethlehem Star atop South Mountain, which casts a magical glow over the town.
 Visit on Thursdays for special candlelight shopping experiences.